Bartlesville Radio » News » Wash. Co. EOC Launches New Shelter Rebate Program

 During the current grant cycle, Ashlock said WCEM will do a lot of the leg work to ensure that you are not located within a flood plain and that you own the property that you are on.
 Ashlock said they will fill out paperwork with you from there that will be sent to the State of Oklahoma.
 He said environmental studies will happen behind the scenes.
 The goal would be to know before year end that a grant is available.

-Ashlock said the turnaround for their last grant cycle 30 to 60 days.
+Ashlock said the turnaround for their last grant cycle was 30 to 60 days.
 He said they will notify you that the grant is available; he said you would pay for the shelter up front.
-The rebate amount this go around is up to $2,500.
-The price is different this time due to the increases in manufacturing costs
+The rebate amount this time is up to $2,500.
+The price is different this time due to the increases in manufacturing costs.

-Deputy Director Melissa Mayes said they were able to get 86 storm shelter through their last grant cycle several years ago.
+WCEM Deputy Director Melissa Mayes said they were able to get 86 storm shelters through their last grant cycle several years ago.
 Mayes reiterated that you have to be a resident of Washington County, own the property where you want the shelter to go, live on the property you own, and not be located in a flood plain to apply for the shelter rebate program.
 She added that the rebate does not apply to existing shelters.

 This process is available to Washington County residents until Friday, Sept.
 3.